-- 4.5: Janis: The classical First and Second Ray-Knight Theorems, from Chapters 2.6-2.7 of the book [MR] (Prerequisites for this: Brownian motion and Brownian local time)
+- 4.5: Janis Papewalis: The classical First and Second Ray-Knight Theorems [MR, Ch.2.6-2.7] (Prerequisites for this: Brownian motion and Brownian local time)

-- 11.5: Hannah: Measures of paths from x to y and Dynkin isomorphism theorem, from Chapter 2.2-2.3 of the lecture notes [S] (Prerequisites for this: continuous-time Markov processes, definition of Gaussian free field)
+- 11.5: Hannah Westhoff: Measures of paths from x to y, Dynkin isomorphism theorem [S, Ch.1.5 and Ch.2.2-2.3] (Prerequisites for this: continuous-time Markov processes, definition of Gaussian free field)

-- 1.6: Strahinja: Local time for Markovian loops, from Chapter 3.4 of the lecture notes [S] (Prerequisites for this: continuous-time Markov processes, definition of Markovian loops)
+- 1.6: Strahinja Kajganic: Local time for the loops [S, Ch.3.4] (Prerequisites for this: continuous-time Markov processes, definition of Markovian loops)

-- 8.6: Panos: Poisson point process of unrooted Markovian loops, from Chapter 3.5 and 4.1 of the lecture notes [S] (Prerequisites for this: continuous-time Markov processes, stochastic processes (PPP))
+- 8.6: Panos Zografos: Poisson point process of unrooted loops [S, Ch.3.5 and 4.1] (Prerequisites for this: continuous-time Markov processes, stochastic processes (PPP))

-- 29.6: Johanna: Occupation field of the Poisson gas of loops and Le Jan’s Isomorphism theorem, from Chapter 4.2 of the lecture notes [S] (Prerequisites for this: Poisson point process of loops and local time)
+- 29.6: Johanna Thierkopf: Occupation field of Poisson gas of loops, Le Jan’s Isomorphism theorem [S, Ch.4.2] (Prerequisites for this: Poisson point process of loops and local time)

-- 6.7: Chunqiu: Symanzik’s representation formula for moments and other identities, from Chapter 4.3-4.4 of the lecture notes [S] (Prerequisites for this: Gaussian processes, definition of occupation field of the Poisson gas of loops)
+- 6.7: Chunqiu Song: Symanzik’s representation formula for moments, other identities [S, Ch.4.3-4.4] (Prerequisites for this: Gaussian processes, definition of occupation field of the Poisson gas of loops)

 Some of these can be skipped, some can be added, and the order can be changed.

-Local time for Markov processes, from Chapter 3.6 of the book [MR] (Prerequisites for this: continuous-time Markov processes and some stochastic calculus)
+- Local time for Markov processes [MR, Ch.3.6] (Prerequisites for this: continuous-time Markov processes and some stochastic calculus)

-Inverting Ray-Knight identity, from the paper <https://arxiv.org/abs/1311.6622> (Prerequisites for this: Gaussian free field, continuous-time Markov processes, local time, martingales, uniform integrability)
+- Inverting Ray-Knight identity <https://arxiv.org/abs/1311.6622> (Prerequisites for this: Gaussian free field, continuous-time Markov processes, local time, martingales, uniform integrability)

-Discrete-time loop soup and occupation times. from Lawler http://www.math.uchicago.edu/~lawler/lejan.pdf
+- Discrete-time loop soup and occupation times <http://www.math.uchicago.edu/~lawler/lejan.pdf>

 Background literature continuous-time: